mavlink/qgc-dev-guide/en/getting_started/container.md

 ## Building QGC using the Container

-To use the Container to build QGC, you first need to define a directory to save the artifacts.
+To use the container to build QGC, you first need to define a directory to save the artifacts.
 We recommend you create a `build` directory on the source tree and then run the docker image using the tag provided above as follows, from the root directory:

 ```